RmaNMetaverse/SOLTAN-Image-2-AudioWaveform/README.md

-# 🎵 PNG to Waveform Generator
+# 🎵 Image to Custom-Shaped Audio Waveform Generator

-This project contains Python scripts to convert the **shape of a transparent PNG image into an audio waveform**.
+Convert the **shape of a transparent PNG image into an audio waveform**.
 You can literally *"draw your sound."*

 It comes with two versions: